 MPH students have the opportunity to gain meaningful real world practice not only in some of the Bay Area’s best public health agencies, but also in health organizations across the nation and the globe.
 In place of a research-based thesis, our students produce an original graduate project based on the culmination of their classroom learning, a 300-hour fieldwork internship, and a capstone synthesis that demonstrates mastery of the profession.

-USF Public Health day will showcase the students' capstone synthesis on topics such as: Health Education, Promotion, Program Planning, and Evaluation, Social Determinants, Advocacy, and Access to Care, Injury Prevention and Control, Public Health Workforce, and Environmental Health.
+Public Health day showcased the students' capstone synthesis on topics such as: Health Education, Promotion, Program Planning, and Evaluation, Social Determinants, Advocacy, and Access to Care, Injury Prevention and Control, Public Health Workforce, and Environmental Health.

-The Winter 2014 Public Health Day keynote speaker is Kathryn Hall-Trujillo from the Birthing Project USA.
+The Winter 2014 Public Health Day keynote speaker was Kathryn Hall-Trujillo from the Birthing Project USA.
 For more information about Ms. Hall-Trujillo's amazing work in public health, visit the Birthing Project USA's website.

 For over thirty years, as a public health administrator, community health educator and advocate in the public and private sectors, Kathryn has been addressing the racial and gender divide in women’s access to healthcare.
 Her experience in understanding, translating and bridging policy, administration, services delivery and client cultures have earned her national and international recognition, including an Ashoka Fellowship, a 2010 CNN Hero, and one of Twenty One Leaders of the 21st Century by Women E-news.
 As Ashoka Fellow-in-Residence at Tulane University, she is an adjunct professor in the School of Global Community Health.
 Her work has culminated in Birthing Project USA: The Underground Railroad for New Life, which is a global maternal and child health organization.
 She is a consultant and mentor to community leaders, students and young professionals, to whom she is affectionately known as Mama Katt.